Interacting with a HeFQUIN Service

 After starting a HeFQUIN service (which you can do either using Docker, using a servlet container embedded in HeFQUIN, or using your own, separate servlet container), you can first

-test it by opening http://localhost:8080/
+test it by opening http://localhost:8080/ in a Web browser

 (assuming that you have started the service at port 8080).
 If this works (i.e., you see a page that